 A Guide to Selecting and Buying Lenses

-If you are looking to “Kick-start" a career in photography, you may have to dig a little deeper into your coffers.
+If you are looking to "kick-start" a career in photography, you may have to dig a little deeper into your coffers.
 Use the following as a guide to how many lenses I would recommend.
 Please remember this is just my opinion and is not set in stone.

 Portraits, Weddings and Landscape Photography

-The ultra-wide is necessary for the inside of churches during the ceremony, large groups and also for some landscape shots (not all good landscape shots are with wide angle, however).
+The ultra-wide is necessary for the inside of churches during the ceremony, large groups and also for some landscape shots.
+Not all good landscape shots are with wide angle, however.

-The mid-range wide angle lenses are great for the normal group shots and general photography at weddings, especially using the zoom, as you can jump around the focal range as the group sizes differ.
+The mid-range wide angle lenses are great for the normal group shots and general photography at weddings.
+Especially using the zoom, as you can jump around the focal range as the group sizes differ.
 They are also good for portraits.

-The standard telephoto lenses are perfect and highly recommended for portraiture work.
+The standard telephoto lenses are perfect and highly recommended for portraiture and nature work.
 The greater clarity and sharpness is spot on for close facial shots or head and shoulders portraits.
 There is a noticeable difference when doing a lot of portraits with this lens, as opposed to even the better zooms.
 Try and have at least one standard telephoto prime lens in your bag.

-A mid-range telephoto is also good for candid photography at weddings where you don't want to be "in people's faces’!
+A mid-range telephoto is also good for candid photography at weddings where you don't want to be "in people's faces"!
 Also, break free from the wide angle brigade when shooting landscapes.
 Use the telephoto to crop in on points of interest, the perspective can add a lot to your landscapes!

 Architecture and Interior photography

 Some would say you need a tilt/shift lens to counteract the perspective distortions when photographing buildings.
 If you get to know Photoshop a little, you will discover that you can make quick and simple adjustments post production.
 This means you don't have to fork out a lot of money on these specialised lenses.